jayng9663/MPD-Album-Art/README.md

 # MPD-album-art
-A simple bash shell script to show MPD album art in the terminal.
+A simple bash shell script to show MPD album art in the terminal.<br />
+In Ver 2.0+, it will now download the album from musicbrainz using wget automatically.

 ## Required
 - `mpc`